TahaHaris/TahaHaris/README.md

 ## Technical Interests

-- **Embedded Systems & Microcontrollers:** Proficient in programming MSP430 and MSPM0G microcontrollers, focusing on sensor integration, interrupt-driven programming, and hardware interfacing with peripherals such as the MAX30102 pulse oximeter and ST7735 TFT LCD displays.
+- **Embedded Systems & Microcontrollers:** Proficient in programming MSP430 and MSPM0G microcontrollers, focusing on sensor integration, interrupt-driven programming, and hardware interfacing with peripherals.

+- **Power Electronics:** Designed and built a Buck Converter for efficient voltage regulation, analyzing duty cycle behavior, switching characteristics, and stability across various loads using simulation and hands-on testing.

 - **Signal Processing:** Skilled in processing physiological signals like heart rate and oxygen saturation using algorithms such as peak detection and the Maxim algorithm for SpO₂ calculation.

-- **Game Development:** Experience building 2D horizontally scrolling games on embedded TFT displays, including smooth graphics rendering, input handling, and collision detection.

 - **PCB Design & Hardware Engineering:** Knowledgeable in schematic capture, PCB layout, and design for manufacturability, focusing on creating efficient and reliable embedded hardware systems.